rxwen/codex.nvim/README.md

-# claudecode.nvim
+# codex.nvim

+> **Project intention:** This fork preserves the polished Neovim experience delivered by the original `[claudecode.nvim](https://github.com/coder/claudecode.nvim)` while substituting OpenAI Codex as the underlying assistant.
+The goal is to maintain the mature workflow (commands, keymaps, diff tooling) users rely on, merely rerouting the backend from Anthropic's Claude Code to Codex.

 [![Tests](https://github.com/coder/claudecode.nvim/actions/workflows/test.yml/badge.svg)](https://github.com/coder/claudecode.nvim/actions/workflows/test.yml)
 ![Neovim version](https://img.shields.io/badge/Neovim-0.8%2B-green)
 ![Status](https://img.shields.io/badge/Status-beta-blue)

-**The first Neovim IDE integration for Claude Code** — bringing Anthropic's AI coding assistant to your favorite editor with a pure Lua implementation.
+**Bring OpenAI Codex to Neovim** — launch the Codex CLI from inside your editor with a pure Lua implementation.

-> 🎯 **TL;DR:** When Anthropic released Claude Code with VS Code and JetBrains support, I reverse-engineered their extension and built this Neovim plugin.
-This plugin implements the same WebSocket-based MCP protocol, giving Neovim users the same AI-powered coding experience.
+> 🎯 **TL;DR:** Codex ships with an `app-server` JSON-RPC interface.
+This plugin now boots that process for you, keeps the existing `ClaudeCode*` commands/keymaps, and streams your selections/files straight to Codex.

+> **Heads-up:** The legacy command names remain (`ClaudeCode*`).
+Runtime behaviour now targets Codex, and some documentation below still references Claude until it is fully rewritten.

 <https://github.com/user-attachments/assets/9c310fb5-5a23-482b-bedc-e21ae457a82d>

 ## What Makes This Special

-When Anthropic released Claude Code, they only supported VS Code and JetBrains.
-As a Neovim user, I wanted the same experience — so I reverse-engineered their extension and built this.
+OpenAI's Codex CLI focuses on VS Code-style integrations.
+As a Neovim user, I wanted the same experience — so this plugin spins up the Codex app-server, translates your selections/mentions, and routes the responses back into Neovim.

 - 🚀 **Pure Lua, Zero Dependencies** — Built entirely with `vim.loop` and Neovim built-ins
-- 🔌 **100% Protocol Compatible** — Same WebSocket MCP implementation as official extensions
+- 🔌 **Calls Codex Directly** — Launches `codex app-server` and speaks its JSON-RPC protocol
 - 🎓 **Fully Documented Protocol** — Learn how to build your own integrations ([see PROTOCOL.md](./PROTOCOL.md))
-- ⚡ **First to Market** — Beat Anthropic to releasing Neovim support
-- 🛠️ **Built with AI** — Used Claude to reverse-engineer Claude's own protocol
+- 🛠️ **Built with AI** — The original reverse-engineering work came from the Claude Code project; the bridge now points at Codex

 ## Installation